-It is essential to establish the MTPLM (Maximum Technically Permitted Laden Mass) of the motorhome.
+Let’s start with an understanding of motorhome weights.
+The most crucial aspect will be knowing what the MTPLM (Maximum Technically Permitted Laden Mass) of your motorhome is.
 This is the heaviest the motorhome can be with everything and everyone on board.
 It is the first weight on the official weight plate, which is normally located on the front crossmember under the bonnet.

 Anyone who has passed their car driving test in the UK can drive any motorhome up to 3,500kg MTPLM providing there are no further licence restrictions.
 If the MTPLM is between 3,501 kg – 7,500kg, Group C1 is required on the driving licence, previously an automatic entitlement if the car driving test was passed before 1st January 1997 and the driver is under 70 years of age.
 Younger drivers can add group C1 to their licence by undertaking a course of tuition and an assessment; older drivers should retain the entitlement by successfully passing a medical.

 Next, ascertain the unladen weight of the motorhome.
 Subtract the maximum payload figure from the MTPLM.
 Next subtract 75kg (nominal allowance for driver) and the weight of a full fuel tank.
 Allow 1kg per litre.
 If the result is under 3,050kg, car speed limits apply in the UK.
 Otherwise, the speed limits are: single carriageways: 50mph; dual carriageways/motorways: 60mph.